vishaag/AmritaToday/README.md

 1. Canteen Menu APIs - A crowdsource based implementation for anyone in Amrita to see and post data about the present items availabe in all 3 canteens.(v1.0 implemented)
 2. Clubs@Amrita - Enables everyone to view the upcoming events by various clubs at Amrita.
 Also provides heads of clubs to create new events.(v1.0 implemented)
 3. Buy/Sell@Amrita - Buy/Sell things at Amrita.
-No money transactions, only details and contact.
-(Yet to be implemented)
+No money transactions, only details and contact. (v1.0 implemented)

 # Tech
 AmritaToday's backend is built using the python web framework Flask.
 It is current hosted on Heroku (free plan).
 It uses the PostgreSQL for its database.